PTX64/ptx64.github.io/rescuemanualflash.md

    - Set USB/UEFI USB first in boot order.
 If Secure Boot prevents booting, disable Secure Boot temporarily.
 5. UEFI vs Legacy
    - For UEFI choose the UEFI USB entry.
 For legacy/CSM choose the legacy USB entry and ensure the USB was written with a compatible partition scheme (GPT for UEFI, MBR for legacy).
-6. Boot the Android Live Recovery environment from the menu and proceed with recovery or installation steps provided by the live system.
+6. Boot the Android Live Recovery environment from the menu and proceed.

 ## Notes
 - These methods produce a live USB without persistent storage unless the Android Live Recovery image explicitly supports persistence.